ts-docs/ts-docs/docsPages/Guides/Options.md

 A logo to use.
 It MUST be inside the folder provided to the `assets` option.
 The logo will be placed in the sidebar, below the name.

-### externalLibs
+### externals

 An array of extenal libs.
 This option can only be supplied with the `tsDocs.config.js` file.
-To read more about external libraries and how to set them up, go [here](https://ts-docs.github.io/ts-docs/pages/Guides/External%20Libs.html)
+To read more about external libraries and how to set them up, go [here](https://ts-docs.github.io/ts-docs/pages/Guides/Externals.html)

+### passthroughModules

+If for some reason you don't want a specific folder to become a module, include the name of the folder it in the `passthroughModules` array.
+All the things inside that folder will be in the **parent** module.